miguelsolans/personal-portfolio/README.md

 #   Repository

-I've put my sweat and tears into this project and I will continue doing so because I found this project quite empowering and fun some way.
+I've put my sweat and tears into this project and I will continue doing so because I found this project quite empowering and fun.

 If you find it useful or interesting, please do not replicate this idea.
-Although, you're free to contribute on this [Github Repository](https://github.com/miguelsolans/personal-portfolio)
+Although, you're free to contribute on this [Github Repository](https://github.com/miguelsolans/personal-portfolio).
+Every bit is appreciated ;-) !

 #   Disclaimer
 Copyright (c) 2019, Miguel Solans